 Plugins are essential to improve the functionality of all eCommerce stores, especially since most in-built features, regardless of the platform, tend to be limited.

-According to the website builder, the Shopify App Store has over 3,200 apps (both free and premium) for all areas of business like social media marketing, Shopify shipping, external payment gateways, payment processors, and analytics.
+According to the website builder, the Shopify App Market has over 3,200 apps (both free and premium) for all areas of eCommerce business, like social media marketing, Shopify shipping, external payment gateways, payment processors, and analytics.

 These plugins generally cost between $10-$20 per month.
 Below are some must-haves: